Chimney Sweep Services: You Can Count On Us

 Now that you know you should schedule an inspection every year so you’ll know when it’s time for a sweeping and you know what to look for in a chimney sweep, what time of year is best for scheduling these services?
 While any time of year will do, the best time to schedule a chimney inspection and sweeping is in the spring, right after the heating season ends.
 Soot and creosote are corrosive and can lead to unpleasant smells and chimney damage, so it’s best to get both out of your chimney as quickly as possible.
 Sweeping or cleaning your chimney right after the burning season is similar to brushing your teeth right after eating — it’s what’s recommended by professionals!

 Ready to schedule your next chimney inspection and sweeping?
+Or, have a question about options for wood or gas fireplace repairs?
 Call Lou Curley’s Chimney Service at 610-626-2439 or request an appointment here on our website.
 We serve our neighbors in Delaware County and the Main Line, and our certified, experienced, and highly trained chimney sweeps will take great care of you and your home — guaranteed.
 Call today!